therion23/sinhika/README.md

 Oh, and a sixpack.

-Of course, any damage that aapt.exe, unzip.exe or sqlite3.dll can or may do to your computer is beyond my scope, do read their disclaimers as well.

 Really short version:

 I'm trying to do you a favour, don't be a dick about it if i fail.